top of page

 • Are willing to read ahead in preparation for class activities and work to weekly deadlines

-• Wish to progress in employment areas such as Teaching, Social Work, Counselling, Police or Medicine
+• Wish to progress in employment areas such as Medicine, Psychology, Teaching, Social Work, Counselling or the Police.

-• Social Influence: This approach will include types of conformity, explanations for obedience, resistance to social influence and the role of social influence on social change.
+• Social Influence: This approach will include types of conformity, explanations for obedience and resistance to social influence.

 • Memory: This is part of Cognitive psychology.
 Cognitive psychologists are concerned with the internal processes of the mind of which memory is one.
 Learners will have the opportunity to take part in numerous memory experiments and tests in order to develop understanding of types and functions of memory.
 This will include explanations for forgetting and factors affecting the accuracy of eyewitness testimony.

 • Attachment: Developmental psychology focuses on the behaviour of infants from birth through to adulthood.
-This includes caregiver and infant interactions, and explanations of attachment.
+This includes explanations of attachment and how attachments vary across the globe.
 Learners will have the opportunity to study key case studies of deprivation and the effects of institutionalisation.

 • Biopsychology: Topics include the division of the nervous system.
 The structure and function of sensory, relay and motor neurons and the process of synaptic transmission.
 Learners will also study the function of the endocrine system and the fight or flight response.

-• Psychopathology: This includes definitions of abnormality.
-Mental Health issues including phobias, depression and OCD, explained from different psychological perspectives.
+• Clinical psychology and Mental Health: This includes definitions of mental health.
+Disorders including phobias, depression and OCD, explained from different psychological perspectives and their corresponding treatments.

 • Research Methods: Students will learn scientific processes and techniques of data handling and analysis.